Presidency of John Tyler: Historical reputation

 While academics and experts have both praised and criticized Tyler, the general public has little awareness of him at all.
 He is among the nation's most obscure presidents; in 2014, Time magazine reviewed the "Top 10 Forgettable Presidents":

 Nevertheless, Tyler's presidency has provoked highly divided responses.
 It is generally held in low esteem by historians; Edward P. Crapol began his biography John Tyler, the Accidental President (2006) by noting: "Other biographers and historians have argued that John Tyler was a hapless and inept chief executive whose presidency was seriously flawed."
 In The Republican Vision of John Tyler (2003), Dan Monroe observed that the Tyler presidency "is generally ranked as one of the least successful".
 Seager wrote that Tyler "was neither a great president nor a great intellectual," adding that despite a few achievements, "his administration has been and must be counted an unsuccessful one by any modern measure of accomplishment".
 A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Tyler as the 36th best president, while a 2017 C-SPAN poll of historians ranked Tyler as the 39th best president.

-Others have expressed more positive view of Tyler, especially regarding foreign policy.
+Others have expressed a more positive view of Tyler, especially regarding foreign policy.
 Monroe credits him with "achievements like the Webster–Ashburton treaty which heralded the prospect of improved relations with Great Britain, and the annexation of Texas, which added millions of acres to the national domain."
 Crapol argued that Tyler "was a stronger and more effective president than generally remembered", while Seager wrote, "I find him to be a courageous, principled man, a fair and honest fighter for his beliefs.
 He was a president without a party."
 Pointing to Tyler's advances in foreign policy and external factors such as Clay's determination to dominate Tyler's administration, Norma Lois Peterson deemed Tyler's presidency "flawed ... but ... not a failure".
 In Recarving Rushmore, libertarian author Ivan Eland ranked Tyler as the best president of all time.
 Louis Kleber, in his article in History Today, pointed out that Tyler brought integrity to the White House at a time when many in politics lacked it, and refused to compromise his principles to avoid the anger of his opponents.

 By decisive action and adroit political maneuvering during his first weeks in office, Tyler forever made moot any future constitutional objections and established by usage the precedent for the vice president to become president on the death of an incumbent.
 His successful insistence that he was president, and not a caretaker or acting president, was a model for the succession of seven other presidents over the 19th and 20th centuries.
 Tyler's action of assuming both the title of the presidency and its full powers would be legally recognized in 1967, when it was codified in the Twenty-fifth Amendment.
 His use of veto power not only destroyed the Whig domestic program, but also established the precedent that the president could veto any bill passed by Congress.
 Jordan T. Cash concludes that: